kermitt2/biblio-glutton/doc/Introduction.md

 * [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester): A robust, fault tolerant, Python utility for harvesting efficiently (multi-threaded) a large Open Access collection of PDF (Unpaywall, PubMed Central), with the possibility to upload content on Amazon S3,

-Current stable version of biblio-glutton is `0.3`.
-Working version is `0.4-SNAPSHOT`.
+The current version of biblio-glutton is `0.4.0`.

 ## Evaluation of bibliographical reference matching